 Final choice: Kaspersky

-In the battle between McAfee and Kaspersky, it is evident that McAfee is a better security suite than Kaspersky.
-McAfee offers slightly cheaper protection than Kaspersky, and the yearly rates are much lower and include unlimited devices.
+In the battle: McAfee vs. Kaspersky, it is evident that Kaspersky is a better security suite than McAfee.
+McAfee is slightly cheaper, but Kaspersky’s protection and scanning time were better than those of McAfee.

 Anyway, here is the end of the McAfee vs. Kasperky article.
 I hope it was to your help.
 Let me know your views down below so that we can discuss them further.